 Reporting to: Lower School Director

-BB&N is seeking a full-time Beginners and Kindergarten Integrated Visual Arts Teacher.
+BB&N is seeking a Part-time (8-hours a week), one-year Beginners and Kindergarten Integrated Visual Arts Teacher.

 The visual arts program aims to offer children opportunities for self-expression, creativity, innovative thinking, and the development of confidence and pleasure in the creative process.
 Central to the curriculum is the belief that students will develop visual arts literacy in a variety of media as well as have experiences with authentic connections across disciplines with the inclusion of STEM.